josebarbamontoya/pu_dating/reltime-ja_tutorial/README.md

 >>The slope (Y) and coefficient of determination (R²) for the linear regression through the origin are shown.
 The black dotted line represents the
 >>best-fit linear regression through the origin.
 The solid gray line represents equality between estimates.
 Timetrees estimated with RelTime-SA (b),
 >>and RelTime-JA (c) (node probabilities are displayed).

 >>Here, we made a direct comparison of the node time estimates produced by applying RelTime-SA and RelTime-JA because both timetree topologies were
 >>identical.
-But, when the inferred timetree topologies are different between RelTime-JA and RelTime-SA, for comparing time estimates we use for
+But, when the inferred timetree topologies are different between both methods, for comparing time estimates we use for
 >>RelTime-JA the estimated node times for the most recent common ancestor of all the sets of taxa in the RelTime-SA phylogeny.

 Directory “4_assess_pu_impact” contains...